asaslam1541/Module_13_Challenge/README.md

 # Module_13_Challenge: Alphabet Soup Neural Network Analysis

-This project involves building and analyzing multiple neural network models to predict the success of startups funded by Alphabet Soup.
+This project involved building and analyzing multiple neural network models to predict the success of startups funded by Alphabet Soup.
 The models are optimized to improve predictive accuracy, and the results of each model are compared for evaluation.

 ## Data Preprocessing